csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 ```

-As far as frontend, I wonn't get into it, but the way it was done, is a simple
+As far as frontend, I won't get into it, but the way it was done, is a simple
 dashboard with login for agents, agents can pick up calls, have intervals of requests
 made to these API endpoints every second (normal traffic in http) and when in a call,
 having another interval to check for the latest caller message, and answering back